All in My Head: A memoir of life, love, and patient power

 After Jessica Morris was diagnosed with glioblastoma in 2016 until a few months before she died on June 8th, 2021, she wrote a blog of her journey with this terrible disease.
 It spanned all the highs and lows, recording her experimental treatments, her battle to maintain hope, and how she poured her determination to find a cure into the creation of an exceptional non-profit: OurBrainBank.

 And she did another amazing thing: she took her blog and used it as the backbone of a memoir that she wrote before she died.
 That book, “All in my Head: A memoir of life, love, and patient power” is being published by Little, Brown.
-It will come out in the UK on the anniversary of her death, in June 2022.
-Pre-order the book in the UK (US and Canada release is January 2023) or the audiobook.
+It came out in the UK on the anniversary of her death in (June 2022).
+Order the book in the UK (US and Canada release is January 2023) or the audiobook.

 The OurBrainBank board is determined to keep Jessica’s flame alive, for everyone affected by GBM, and for a better future.
 We are committed to raising half-a-million dollars for OBB in her memory.
 Please join us: OurBrainBank.org/donate.
 Read the New York Times Obituary and Jessica’s Story.